UAE officially joins the global club of nanofibre production

-“The UAE officially joins the global club of nanofibre production via the debut of Maotax, a joint venture we have established with M-TEchX.
-By combining the expertise of MHAO Group and M-TEchX, we aim to propel the nation into a technology-driven future, starting with the introduction of nanofibre mass production technology,” says Mohamed Hareb Al Otaiba, Chairman of MHAO Group and Co-founder of Maotax.
+“The UAE officially joins the global club of nanofibre production via the debut of Maotex, a joint venture we have established with M-TEchX.
+By combining the expertise of MHAO Group and M-TEchX, we aim to propel the nation into a technology-driven future, starting with the introduction of nanofibre mass production technology,” says Mohamed Hareb Al Otaiba, Chairman of MHAO Group and Co-founder of Maotex.

 “The collaboration with MHAO Group is a strategic step towards globalizing our nanofibre technology.
-Through Maotax, we bring the world’s only nanofibre mass production technology to the UAE, making strides in both technological innovation and environmental sustainability,” says Hiroyoshi Sota, CEO of M-TEchX Group and CEO of Maotax.
+Through Maotex, we bring the world’s only nanofibre mass production technology to the UAE, making strides in both technological innovation and environmental sustainability,” says Hiroyoshi Sota, CEO of M-TEchX Group and CEO of Maotex.

 Samsung braces for rising demand from GenZ, millennials